Garfield in the Rough: Storyline

 Garfield is living in a boring, black and white world, claiming that all the color has gone out of his life (which explains the subtitle at the beginning: "Please do not adjust your sets; all the color has temporarily gone out of Garfield's life").
 Jon agrees that all the color has gone and suggests a vacation as a remedy.
 The color suddenly comes back into Garfield's life.
 He is excited that Jon wants to take him and Odie on vacation, where he imagines himself in places such as Acapulco, Hawaii and Venice.
 After realizing that each destination has its drawbacks, Garfield concludes it doesn't really matter where they're actually going for their vacation, since in any case they won't be staying home.
 This joy is short-lived once Jon announces that they're going camping, but Jon forces Garfield to come along anyway.

-After a long, exhausting journey (from Garfield's point of view, as he and Odie fight during the drive), the trio arrives at the campgrounds to check in, while Garfield immediately takes a disliking to one of the camp rangers for insulting him.
+After a long, exhausting journey (from Garfield's point of view), the trio arrives at the campgrounds to check in, while Garfield immediately takes a disliking to one of the camp rangers for insulting him.
 After a few shenanigans at their campsite, including placing a live fish in the coffee pot, Jon finally has his new "super deluxe" tent set up, although the result doesn't really match the advertisement --- "Somehow it looked larger in the ad," Jon glumly muses.
 Unlike Jon, who is very enthusiastic about it, Garfield doesn't take to the outdoors, stating that "it would be greater if it were inside".
-As night falls, the trio listen to a music program on the radio, which is interrupted by a news bulletin about a deadly panther that has escaped from the local zoo earlier that morning and has been reported in the Lake Woebegone area.
-Right after this news on the radio, the announcer says: "We now return to our regular broadcast of fun music."
-(It then plays "So Long Old Friend" from the first Garfield TV special.)
-Believing the news, Garfield is terrified and wants to leave, but Jon assures him that Lake Woebegone is miles from their location and that they're perfectly safe.
+As night falls, the trio listen to a music program on the radio, which is interrupted by a news bulletin about a deadly panther that had escaped from the local zoo earlier that morning and reported in the Lake Woebegone area.
+Right after this news on the radio, the announcer says: "We now return to our regular broadcast of fun music." (it then plays "So Long Old Friend" from the first Garfield TV special) Believing the news, Garfield is terrified and wants to leave, but Jon assures him that Lake Woebegone is miles from their location and that they're perfectly safe.
 Following the announcement, Jon sings an old campfire song that his mother used to sing called "Camping is my Life" (while Garfield and Odie endure his banjo playing) before the trio goes to bed.
 After they enter into their tent, the panther comes out from a vantage point on the nearby hilltops and growls as it eyes their campsite.